 Power supply for mining and mill operations at San Ramon is provided by an 8km-long, 44kV power transmission line.
 A 2km-long, 13.2kV auxiliary power line supplies emergency backup power.

-Orion Mine Finance provided $65m of construction finance for the project, which includes $5m private placement of common shares and a $60m secured credit facility.
+Orion Mine Finance provided $65m of construction funding for the project, which comprises $5m private placement of common shares and a $60m secured credit facility.